5 Tips From a College Essay Coach

 Looking for one-on-one support and other resources to help you or your child get into (or pay) for college?
 Click here!

-On the Common Application, a similar question is worded as, “Indicate a person who has had a significant influence on you and describe that influence.”
+A Common App essay prompt, a similar question is worded as, “Indicate a person who has had a significant influence on you and describe that influence.”
+Even if your college application simply asks, “Who is someone you admire?” go further into detail by describing that influence on your identity, interest or talent.

 • What happened in that meaningful experience?